Ajaytak21/SAP-FI_GL_PROJECT/README.md

 Business Objective

-To simulate a real-world financial reporting scenario where SAP is used to:

 - Monitor financial transactions at the account level
 - Evaluate overall financial position (Assets, Liabilities, Equity)
 - Compare financial performance across reporting periods